THE DOCUMENTS YOU NEED

 One Photoshop tutorial I will give you is how to save the three pages of your Media Kit as a PDF File, because figuring that out was a massive pain.

-Have all three files open, then go "File" → "Automate" → "PDF Presentation" → check the "Add Open Files" box, put your pages in order inside the box, then SAVE!
+Have all of your Media Kit page files open, then go "File" → "Automate" → "PDF Presentation" → check the "Add Open Files" box, put your pages in order inside the box, then SAVE!
 Woohoo!